bitboyb/Slamhaus/content/include/footer.md

 <!-- Footer -->

-Slamhaus version 0.1.0.
+Powered by Slamhaus version 0.1.0.
-Built with love and open-source.